 OBJECTIVES AND MAJOR TASKS STATUS 5A: Provide programming and hosting of online grant applications and reporting systems for the Adult Education Office at CDE 5A.1.
 Update online submission forms and modify as requested by CDE The EL Civics technology planning form was updated for 2012-13.
 Course approval form modified based on input from the field.
 The WIA Expenditure Claim Report form was updated for 2012-13.
 Draft WIA Grant Application for 2013-14 was created and submitted to the CDE for review.
-The Innovation Program application and evaluation form was updated and bosted: 5B: Provide telephone and online technical support for OTAN-authored Web sites and databases 46 agencies submitted applications.
-5B.1.
-Provide technical support for the online forms and other Web sites such as Students Succeed, Lesson Plan Builder, and Course Outline Builder Staff produced two videos on Students Succeed recipients that were shown at the ACSA conference.
+The Innovation Program application and evaluation form was updated and posted; 46 agencies submitted applications.
+5B: Provide telephone and online technical support for OTAN-authored Web sites and databases 5B.1.
+Provide technical support for the online forms and other Web sites such as Students Succeed, Lesson Plan Builder, and Course Outline Builder as the students Succeed, Lesson Plan Builder, and Course Outline Builder as Students Succeed, Lesson Plan Builder, and Course Outline Builder as Students Succeed, Lesson Plan Builder, and Course Outline Builder as Students Succeed, Lesson Plan Builder, and Course Outline Builder as Such as Students Succeed, Lesson Plan Builder, and Students Students Succeed, Lesson Plan Builder, and Students Studen Staff produced two videos on Students Succeed recipients that were shown at the ACSA conference.
 Four hundred eighty-nine (489) users logged in to the Lesson Plan Builder during the quarter and 231 worked on a lesson plan; 18,277 users are now registered.
 Twenty-two (22) course outlines were created this quarter for a total of 118 course outlines available; six users logged into the Course Outline Builder during the quarter; 119 users are now registered.
 Provided telephone and e-mail technical support to 114 clients, of which 42 were in support of CDE databases such as Course Approvals, WIA, Innovation, and J18/19.
 5C: Provide opportunities for agencies to share information and collaborate through email lists and online meetings 5C.1.
-Provide opportunities for local agencies to use email lists and online meeting Created and hosted three new e-mail lists for dissemination of the Implementation Guide for the Strateoic Plan.
+Provide opportunities for local agencies to use email lists and online meeting software Created and hosted three new e-mail lists for dissemination of the Implementation Guide for the Strategic Plan.
 5C.2.
 Provide technical support to agencies wishing to use Web 2.0 tools (blogs, Google Docs, etc.) No agencies requested technical support for using Web 2.0 tools this quarter.
 5D: Contract with adult education centers to provide technical support for technology and online instruction 5D.1.
 Produce and post a Request for Proposals for agencies wishing to participate Held online meeting to connect with the agencies participating in Access to 5D.3.
-Monitor work of selected agencies and provide orientation 5D.3.
-Monitor work of selected agencies and provide support Conducted two site visits of participating agencies (Pittsburg Adult School and Riverside Adult School).
+Monitor work of selected agencies, and provide orientation 5D.3.
+Monitor work of selected agencies and provide support Learring inrough Unline Education (ALUE) pilot.
+Conducted two site visits of participating agencies (Pittsburg Adult School and Riverside Adult School).
 Processed quarterly reports for the agencies participating in ALOE.
 Provided telephone and e-mail technical support to six clients of the ALOE project.
 5E: Respond to technical requests from CDE, Leadership Projects, and the field for Web sites and digital collaboration tools 5E.1.
 Develop and host Web sites for specific projects as requested by CDE Updated the strategic plan Web site with the Implementation Guide.
 Adobe Connect server was maintained, serving OTAN and CALPRO.
 The combined professional development calendar was maintained in collaboration with CASAS and CALPRO.